LTUC/amman-dotnet-401d2/resources/ado-deployment.md

 > NOTE: Regions are important.
 Choose a region close to you, geographically, and always choose the same region for all of your services.

-1. Login to portal.azure.com.
+1. Login to portal.azure.com
-1. Create or select a resource group.
+1. Create or select a resource group
 1. Add a database
    - Choose "Azure SQL"
    - When prompted, choose the "Single Database" option from the "SQL Databases" box